mieubrisse/gecko/vms/wasmvm/README.md

 `byteArguments` and `returnValue` are both encoded with base 58 and a checksum.
 In this case, both have value `"45PJLL"`, which is the encoding for an empty byte array.
 That is, this method received no `byteArguments` and returned nothing (void.)
+`sender` is the _address_ of the account that sent the transaction.
+This is the hash of the public key that corresponds to the private key that controls the account.

 ```json
 {